calliope-project/calliope/doc/user/develop.rst

 Tests are included and can be run with ``py.test`` from the project's root directory.

+See the list of `open issues <https://github.com/calliope-project/calliope/issues>`_ and planned `milestones <https://github.com/calliope-project/calliope/milestones>`_ for an overview of where development is heading, and `join us on Gitter <https://gitter.im/calliope-project/calliope>`_ to ask questions or discuss code.

 --------------------------------
 Installing a development version
 --------------------------------